 Worry and anxiety can be consuming.
 Going through life, seeing your enemies or friends experience blessings can become discouraging.
 I know we all know God “cares” for us, but do we believe the Lord God in heaven will and can meet our needs?
 I am here to remind you: Yes He can and Yes He will.

 Sometimes, I always hound the Lord, asking Him, “When?
 When, Lord is it my turn?
 When is it the turn of my family to be blessed and get what they deserve.”
 I have learned to catch myself in these discouraging and often, one-sided talespins.
 I also call them nasty spots.
-Nasty spots are rough patches in our lives which lead us …
+Nasty spots are rough patches in …

 Time always seems to be slipping through our fingers.
 We desire to do better and be better for ourselves, families, and most importantly God, yet we fall short.
 We sin.
 It does not mean God has given up on us.
 In this blog post, I recap where I have fallen short, and my current desire to be who the Lord has called me to be.